 - using non-slip mats and rugs

-- using high-wattage light bulbs in lamps and torches so that you can see clearly
+- using high-wattage light bulbs in lamps and torches, so you can see clearly

-- getting help to do things that you are unable to do safely on your own
+- getting help to do things that you're unable to do safely on your own

 - not walking on slippery floors in socks or tights

 - not wearing loose-fitting, trailing clothes that might trip you up

 - wearing well-fitting shoes that are in good condition and support the ankle

 - taking care of your feet by trimming your toenails regularly and seeing a GP or chiropodist about any foot problems

 Doing regular strength exercises and balance exercises can improve your strength and balance, and reduce your risk of having a fall.
 This can take the form of simple activities such as walking and dancing, or specialist training programmes.